NCA-Lab/SuperHugeAADPublic/README.md

 ## SuperHugeAAD
 An all-in-one choice for preparing your EEG data and training your Auditory Attention Decoding models, both linear and nonlinear!
+For a quick startup, please go through the readme.
+And the wiki provides more details of each components.
+Even though, please refer to each file for a comprehensive view of the specific functionality of each class or function.

 # Features
 * Pytorch Lightning-based developement, facilitating the advantage of (one of) the most popular Deep Learning framework and its derivative(s).